CHENyiru3/simple_pyper/README.md

 # Future
 1. I will complete the document firstly.
 Because now you may even don't now what the simple-pyper is.
 2. I am a student who is learning to build a well-structured software.
 Current code is ugly (yeah I know!
 No encapsulation!)
 But I will try to improve it, and I hope you can involved in this project!
+3. Add more features (more user-friendly)
+4. Application-like UI?
+Super-easy tool!